sodazone/ocelloids-services/guides/TESTING.md

 After making these changes, any cross-chain transfers from parachain 1000 initiated with Bob's or Ferdie's account will trigger a notification, while transfers from Alice's account will not prompt any notifications.

-> [!NOTE]
-> Check the API documentation for full suite of actions available on the subscription API

 ## Testing on Public Networks

 Testing on public networks follows a process similar to the steps outlined above, with the exception of not having to spin up a Zombienet.
 Simply create a configuration file in `<project-root>/config/` for the set of chains you wish to monitor and run the server using the following command: